LucaIns/website/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

+#Current positions: Postdoctoral Researcher Fellow at Université de Genève.
+#, Ph.D.
+Candidate in Data Science at Scuola Normale Superiore, and Research Associate at the Italian National Research Council.

+#My  primary  research  interests  concern  robust  statistics  and  high-dimensional modeling.
+#My Ph.D. dissertation is entitled *"Approaches for Outlier Detection in Sparse High-Dimensional Regression Models"*.
+#I am currently developing statistical methodologies for analyzing sparse regression problems affected by different forms of adversarial data contamination.
+#The developed methodologies rely on discrete and continuous optimization methods.
+I am also investigating the use of these tools to analyze the main possible drivers of honey bee colony loss.

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---